Introduction to Java

 Conclusion – Versions of Java

-Java is an object-oriented, class-based, simultaneous, verified, and universally useful computer programming language.
+The Java programming language is object-oriented, class-based, simultaneous, verified, and universally helpful.
 Developers can create applications on your computer.
-Java projects are translated by the Java Virtual Machine (JVM), which keeps running on various platforms.
+Java projects are translated by the Java Virtual Machine (JVM), which runs on various platforms.
 This implies all Java programs are multiplatform.

 Recommended Articles